itcarroll/basic-R-lesson/docs/_slides/editor.md

 ===

 Open up "{{ site.handouts }}" in the editor, and follow along by replacing the `...` placeholders with the code here.
-Then evalute just this line (Ctrl R on Windows, ⌘ R on Mac OS).
+Then evalute just this line (Ctrl+Enter on Windows, ⌘+Enter on Mac OS).

 ~~~r